IshaNagar1/IshaNagar1.github.io/_posts/2026-03-29-second-post.md

 ---

-<p>his is when something is physically blocking sound from getting through.</p>
+<p>This is when something is physically blocking sound from getting through.</p>

 <h3>What It Is</h3>